 His efforts, support, and dedication to this club have earned him most of all NEMA’s top awards, including the prestigious Johnny Thompson Memorial Award in 1999, Lifetime Membership in 2011, and the Jim O'Brien Memorial Award for Outstanding Contributions to Family and Racing in 2012 just to name a few.
 When presenting the award in honor of his Dad, Dennis O'Brien was quoted as saying "Doug is a true reflection of our Dad".
 Like Jim O'Brien, Doug and his family have been the heartbeat of NEMA since the early 1970’s when his Dad and Uncle, Jim and Paul, joined the NEMA scene and established themselves as the patriarchs of this legendary racing family.

-Doug inherited his passion for racing from his father and Uncle Paul as a young kid when the brothers raced stock cars together at Westboro, Hudson, and Groveland.
+Doug inherited his passion for racing from his father, Jim, and his Uncle Paul as a young kid when the brothers raced stock cars together at Westboro, Hudson, and Groveland.
 Jim Cleveland was a hard-working Billerica Mass native that served in the Korean War.
 He and his wife Louise raised Doug and his six brothers and sisters in a small cape with only a small detached garage.
 The Cleveland's weekends where spent packing up the motor home, travelling to various tracks across New England, and camping out at the races every week of the summer.
 Doug's brothers Freddy, Rich, Steve and Brian have all driven race cars.
 The latter of the two former NEMA drivers.
 Doug's cousin Mark Cleveland (Paul's son) also steered the family laydown in NEMA 1987-87 before losing his hard-fought battle with cancer.
 Following Jim Cleveland's unexpected passing in 2003, Doug took the reigns as the family leader and continued the family's legacy.
 After all these years, the Cleveland's support for this club is still a constant.
 On any given race night, you will find Doug's brother Freddy wrenching on the family machine, his wife Linda dedicating her time to help the club, his brother Steve serving as a trusted push truck driver, and a campfire in the corner of the track parking lot after the races surrounded by Doug's closest family and friends.
 Needless to say, racing for Doug will always be a family affair – without a doubt.